Fatemehesk/News_App/README.md

 A simple React-based News App that fetches data from the [News API](https://newsapi.org/) and displays it.
 The app utilizes Materialize CSS for styling.

-## Demo

-Include a link to a live demo or add screenshots/gifs of your application here.

 ## Getting Started

 To get a local copy up and running, follow these simple steps: